ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 unless we have the extra computation rule for congruence.

 ### Effectiveness

+_The follow proof is from Nuo Li's Bachelor's thesis, [Quotient Types in Type Theory](http://eprints.nottingham.ac.uk/28941/)._

 An important property that quotient types can have is _effectiveness_: the only elements belonging to an equivalence class of a quotiented element with respect to propositional equality